Obtain the latest Raspberry Pi Release Station image

 The Raspberry Pi is a great little low cost educational computer platform that some people use as a low power consumption PaperCut release station.

-Go to https://www.papercut.com/tour/raspberry-pi/#download to get the latest version of the PaperCut Release station image built on top of Raspian GNU/Linux.
+Go to our download page to download the PaperCut Release station image built on top of Raspian GNU/Linux.

 Setup instructions for the Raspberry Pi Release Station